zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### January 2016

 [Pip v8.0.0 is released](https://pip.pypa.io/en/stable/news/#v8-0-0), deprecating `pip install --download` in favour of the newly added `pip download`.
-(This doesn't really change anything about The Bug, except for the UI.)

 ### November 2016

 [Pip v9.0.0 is released](https://pip.pypa.io/en/stable/news/#v9-0-0), adding a `--platform` flag for `pip download`.
-This actually partially fixes The Bug temporarily, in that specifying a platform only works with wheels and errors out unless wheels are demanded.
+This has a bug whereby specifying a platform only works with wheels and errors out unless wheels are demanded.
+But in a way, this accidentally, partially, temporarily fixes the main issue.

 ### February 2017